oa-333/elog/README.md

 The ELog library provides the following notable features:

 - High performance
-    - Although perhaps not the fastest out there, ELog still provides high performance logging with low overhead
+    - Although perhaps not the fastest out there, ELog still provides very high performance logging with low overhead
     - Minimal formatting on logging application side, possibly combined with lock-free asynchronous logging
     - Full formatting takes place on background thread
-    - **160 nano-seconds latency** using Quantum log target (asynchronous lock-free ring buffer, *scalable* in multi-threaded scenarios)
+    - **160 nano-seconds latency** using Quantum log target (asynchronous lock-free ring buffer, **scalable** in multi-threaded scenarios)
     - Check out the [benchmarks](#Benchmarks) below
 - Synchronous and asynchronous logging schemes
     - Synchronous logging to file, allowing for efficient buffering and log rotation/segmentation
-    - **Lock-free** synchronous log file rotation/segmentation
+    - **Lock-free** synchronous log file rotation/segmentation (no performance "hiccups" during segment switch)
+- Optimized logging macros
+    - If log level does not enable, then no argument evaluation takes place
+    - With normal logging macros, only partial message formatting takes place on caller's side
+- Binary logging macros
+    - Allow performing entire formatting on logging end (fmtlib-style only)
+    - Significant impact when complex formatting is used
+- Format message caching macros
+    - Allow further optimizing, by avoiding copying format message to binary log buffer
+    - Huge impact with long format messages
+    - Combined with lock-free asynchronous logging, **scalable** top performance can be achieved
+- Logging macros flexibility
+    - It is possible to choose at each logging instance whether to use normal, binary or cached logging
+    - No special configuration required
+    - No predefined message file required
 - Wide range of predefined log targets (i.e. "log sinks/appenders"):
-    - stdout/stderr
-    - syslog
+    - stdout, stderr
-    - Windows event log
+    - syslog, Windows event log
     - log file (including rotation/segmentation)
     - databases (PostgreSQL, SQLite, MySQL)
     - message queues (Kafka)